Instant Pot Chocolate Cheesecake

 The most important thing to remember for the perfect cheesecake batter is to be sure your ingredients are at room temperature.
 If not your batter will be lumpy.
 Unfortunately, I have experience with this!
 Don't rush the process.

-- In a small bowl whisk 1 egg, then add to the cheesecake batter and mix on low speed to just lightly combine.
-Repeat with the second egg.
+• In a small bowl whisk the eggs, then add to the cheesecake batter and mix on low speed to just lightly combine.
 Remember to be careful to not over-mix!
 Overmixing your batter once the eggs are added can result in a curdled consistency.

 Step Four: Assemble